top of page

 Francine Gonzalez is a magna cum laude graduate of Marist College.
 She received a Bachelor of Science in Organizational Leadership & Communication, after which as a graduate, continued her studies in Integrated Marketing Communication.
 Since her time with the Dance Dimensions, Francine has worked alongside CEOs and partners of prominent law firms, hedge funds, private equity firms, non-profit organizations, as well as, the marketing and public relations team at Hospital for Special Surgery.
 Francine continues to have an avid interest in the arts.
 She is a big fan of the Hudson Valley Shakespeare Festival, Fisher Center at Bard College, Kaatsbaan, Jacob’s Pillow, Dia Beacon, and The Metropolitan Museum of Art.
 Her other interests include interior design, landscape architecture, landmark preservation, and urban planning.

-She currently resides in the beautiful Hudson Valley, nestled within the borders of Putnam and Dutchess counties.
+She currently resides in the beautiful Hudson Valley, nestled within the borders of Putnam and Duchess counties.
 Her future goals are to move out west, where there is an abundance of open space, fresh air, tranquility, and where she can further study and enjoy the arts.

 bottom of page